evanrs/prorata/answers/discovering_a_bug.md

 I would asses this as a Sev 1 error as it violates a core feature of the product.
 Failing to implement this correctly erodes trust with our most valuable customers.

 Having determined a severity we can attempt to size the problem to understand the ambiguity and time risk involved in addressing.
 Prior to any work or research on the matter we need to be cogniscant of our assumptions about the scale of the problem.
-[Sever diveations] from our sizing are good indicators of both problem scope and the teams familiarity with it.
+Severe deviations from our sizing are good indicators of both problem scope and the teams familiarity with it.

 To start the work we must determine what _should_ have happened and formalize that as a test.
 If we can derive a more general rule we can consider parametric testing to fuzz the system and realize a more complete coverage of test cases.
 In either case we must at least avoid repeating our mistake and produce a concrete metric — our test — to evaluate success.